 The Takeaway

-Whether you’re buying, selling, or refinancing a home, a home appraisal is a key part of the process.
+Whether you’re buying, selling, or refinancing a home, a home appraisal is a key part of the experience.
 Knowing what to expect can help ensure the process goes as smoothly as possible.
 It’s also a good idea to understand the factors that go into an appraisal so you can be prepared if the results are not in the range expected.

 Looking for an affordable option for a home mortgage loan?
 SoFi can help: We offer low down payments (as little as 3% - 5%*) with our competitive and flexible home mortgage loans.
 Plus, applying is extra convenient: It's online, with access to one-on-one help.